gorkalarralde/M5Racing/README.md

      - ECO, STREET, SPORT and TRACK
      - Each mode totally configurable for UP RPM, DOWN RPM, for each gear!!!

- - 14 - BRAKE PRESSURE SENSOR
+ - 14 - BRAKE PRESSURE SENSORS

    - Brake sensor with 2 options and functionality:
      - ON/OFF: only senses if you brake or not via brake light activation